fasterthanlime/ooc-docs/source/sdk/io/native/FileWin32.rst

         @return the time of creation

+    .. memberfunction:: isRelative -> Bool

+        @return true if the function is relative to the current directory

     .. memberfunction:: getAbsolutePath -> String

         The absolute path, e.g. "my/dir" => "/current/directory/my/dir"

-    .. memberfunction:: getAbsoluteFile -> String

-        A file corresponding to the absolute path
-        @see getAbsolutePath

     .. memberfunction:: getChildrenNames -> ArrayList<T>